tsuru/tsuru/docs/contribute/setting-up-your-tsuru-development-environment.rst

     $ cd $GOPATH/src/github.com/timeredbull
     $ git clone git://github.com/timeredbull/tsuru

-If you already cloned the repository, just move the cloned directory to `$GOPATH/src/github.com/timeredbull`.
+If you have already cloned the repository, just move the cloned directory to `$GOPATH/src/github.com/timeredbull`.

 For more details on GOPATH, please check this url: